Fractional coloring with local demands and applications to degree-sequence bounds on the independence number: Results and conjectures

-Line graphs also form a $\chi$-bounded class of graphs, which leads us to Section~\ref{edge coloring section}, in which we prove results about edge-coloring.
-In particular, we prove the ``local demands'' version of the generalized Vizing's Theorem~\cite{V64}, as follows.
+Line graphs also form a $\chi$-bounded class of graphs, which leads us to Section~\ref{edge coloring section}, in which we prove results about edge coloring.
+Vizing's Theorem~\cite{V64}, one of the most classical results in graph coloring, states that every graph $G$ can be edge-colored with at most $\Delta(G) + 1$ colors, and Vizing actually generalized this result to coloring line graphs of multigraphs.
+We prove the ``local demands'' version of the generalized Vizing's Theorem~\cite{V64}, as follows.